bazineta/js8call/README.md

 - Adapted the waterfall scale drawing methodology to accommodate high-DPI displays; fonts in the waterfall display should not appear pixelated.
 - Hovering on the waterfall display now shows the frequency as a tooltip.
-- The waterfall display drawing hot loop, in particular, the spectrum display, was horribly inefficient and practically incomprehensible.
-I suspect this arose from originally having only a couple of types of spectrum display in the WSJTX code, so a boolean was used to differentiate them.
-They then added more types, and more types, additional booleans each time, and wow, figuring out what `y` means in the spectrum drawing code becomes a voyage of discovery every time through the loop.
-To address this horror, moved the `WFPalette` code into a new `WF` namespace as `WF::Palette`, and added a `WF::Spectrum` class enum to differentiate the spectrum types, as they're all mutually exclusive, so, yeah, we don't need umpteen boolean tests to know what we're drawing now.
-More can be done here, but this stops the bleeding for the moment.
-This does mean that you'll have to re-select your preferred spectrum choice on first use, if your choice wasn't the default of 'Cumulative', though, seriously, Cumulative is *The One*.
-Just sayin'.
+- The waterfall spectrum display has been substantially improved.
+This does mean that you'll have to re-select your preferred spectrum choice on first use, if your choice wasn't the default of 'Cumulative'.
+'Linear Avearge' with a smoothing factor of 3 is particularly useful; either is in general a more helpful choice than the raw data shown by 'Current'.
 - The 200Hz WSPR portion of the 30m band is now displayed more clearly, i.e., we label it as `WSPR`, and the sub-band indicator is located in a manner consistent with that of the JS8 sub-band indicators.